17.1 km one way

 In winter, the south face of Mount Somers gets very little sunlight, making the snow hard and icy.
 An ice axe, crampons and some mountaineering experience are required to safely reach the summit.
 The summit of Mount Somers is very exposed to southerly fronts.

-Watch the NZ Mountain Safety Council’s walk-through video which takes you through how to prepare for this track.
-Including facilities, key decision points, hazards and typical conditions for the area.
+Watch the NZ Mountain Safety Council’s walk-through video which takes you through how to prepare for the tracks on Mount Somers, including this track.
+It explains the facilities, key decision points, hazards and typical conditions for the area.

 Sharplin Falls car park: Sharplin Falls car park is at the end of Flynns Road, Staveley.